Advertisement

 "Depression can take a toll on your physical health and exacerbates existing health issues,” says Nasche.
 In many cases, those existing health issues can also worsen depression.
 These are just a few known ways it works on the body:

-• It can aggravate pain, including headaches, gastrointestinal problems and other chronic discomfort.
+• Depression can aggravate pain, including headaches, gastrointestinal problems, and other chronic discomfort.
+Pain can exacerbate depression, too.
 This could be because pain and depression share a similar neurological path to the brain.

-• It can make diabetes and heart disease worse, because it may lead to unhealthy lifestyle choices, like exercising less and eating poorly.
-It can also increase stress hormones and glucose levels.
+• It can make diabetes and heart disease worse, because it may lead to unhealthy lifestyle choices, like eating poorly or not getting enough physical activity.
+It can also increase stress hormones and glucose levels, and affect whether people take their medication correctly.

 • Depression can affect the immune system, either directly or through factors like poor sleep or diet.